JacobEEEGuy005/EOL-Host-Application/docs/ADDING_NEW_TEST_TYPES.md

 #### 2.1 Update ActuationConfig Docstring

-Add documentation for your test type's fields in the `ActuationConfig` class docstring (around line 10).
+Add documentation for your test type's fields in the `ActuationConfig` class docstring in `host_gui/models/test_profile.py`.
 Document all fields that your test type will use.

 #### 2.2 Add Fields to ActuationConfig